Raleigh Primary Bathroom Update: Finish-Level Refresh

 The goal is a cohesive, modern result that makes the room feel intentional — lighter, cleaner, and more welcoming — without the disruption or expense of moving plumbing or reconfiguring the space.

-A representative finish-level primary bathroom refresh through Builder Bee Projects LLC can include the following elements, depending on what the space needs:
+A representative finish-level primary bathroom refresh through Builder Bee Projects LLC can include the following items, depending on what the space needs:

-• Shower surround or tub surround tile work at finish level — new tile over a sound, prepared substrate
+- Shower surround or tub surround tile work — new tile installed over a solid, properly prepared wall behind it

 When to call a licensed professional

 A finish-level refresh works within the existing plumbing layout.
-If you want to relocate drains, move supply lines, or add a new shower or tub in a different position, that work typically requires a licensed plumber and may need permits — consult a properly licensed plumbing contractor before proceeding.
-Similarly, if a pre-project inspection reveals failing waterproofing behind existing tile, signs of active moisture damage, or any suspicion of mold, pause the project and bring in the appropriate qualified professional before demolition begins.
-Electrical work beyond swapping a like-for-like fixture in the same location should also be handled by a licensed electrician.
+If you want to relocate drains, move water lines, or add a new shower or tub in a different position, that work typically requires a licensed plumber and may need permits — consult a properly licensed plumbing contractor before proceeding.
+Similarly, if a walkthrough before the project starts reveals failing waterproofing behind existing tile, signs of active moisture damage, or any suspicion of mold, pause the project and bring in the right qualified professional before any demolition begins.
+Electrical work beyond swapping out a fixture for the same kind in the same location should also be handled by a licensed electrician.
 Projects at or above $40,000 may require a properly licensed general contractor or another compliant project structure.

 Project Photos